NIH-HPC/snakemake_profile/Readme.md

 > [!IMPORTANT]
 >
-> ## Snakemake version 8 currently unsupported
+> This is a profile for snakemake<8
 >
-> This profile is designed for snakemake <8.
-Updated documentation for snakemake
-> 8 on Biowulf will be coming soon.
+> For an experimental snakemake>=8 profile please use the snakemake8 branch